NervanaSystems/aeon/doc/source/user_guide.rst

 Record
 ^^^^^^
 A record is any non-blank line that is not a header or comment.
+All records in the manifest must have the same number of elements.

 .. code-block:: bash

     <record_1_element_1>[tab]<record_1_element_2>
     <record_2_element_1>[tab]<record_2_element_2>
     ...